rronan/ChessTransformer/README.md

 - lichess.org
 - https://github.com/karpathy/nanoGPT: for weight initialization and optimizer configuration

-See also this paper https://arxiv.org/abs/2402.04494 for a bigger model trained on a bigger dataset, and more.
+See also this paper https://arxiv.org/abs/2402.04494 for a bigger model trained on a bigger dataset.